Are you fond of good food and traditional cuisine? Discover Sicilian typical dishes with this itinerary through its delicious regional recipes.

 Typical Sicilian food - Sfoglio polizzano

-Traditional Sicilian sweets are authentic delicacies of its famous pastry-making, loved all over the world, rich in history, tradition, and craftsmanship.
+Among the traditional Sicilian food, sweets are authentic delicacies of its famous pastry-making, loved all over the world, rich in history, tradition, and craftsmanship.
 Throughout the centuries this magnificent region, a link between the Greek culture and the Roman world, has been inhabited by a lot of people, which have contributed profoundly and indelibly to shaping the multifaceted and multicultural soul of this beautiful land.

 Give yourself a moment of leisure, relaxation, and pure pleasure for the palate by savouring the sfoglio polizzano, a typical sweet of the Madonie, whose invention, attributed to the nuns of the Benedictine Monastery of Santa Margherita, located in Polizzi Generosa, dates back to early 1600.
 You will be pleasantly surprised by the strong flavour of the sheep's tuma filling.
 The use of this cheese, a pivotal food and essential source of sustenance of the ancient agricultural and pastoral civilisation, was common in the preparations of medieval and Renaissance gastronomic culture.